“Seek the inspiration that you need with your wins – learn from the hard

 That’s why a video that I watched yesterday caught my attention – the individual was suggesting that you pause every once in a while and measure your success.
 Draw a chart – on one side, mark your GAINS column, and in the other, your LOSSES.

-Do an inventory – and as long as your efforts are working in your favour, you’re obviously on the right track.
+Do an inventory – and as long as your efforts are working in your favor, you’re obviously on the right track.
 A simple concept with powerful results!

 But don’t stop there – be relentless in examining the items in your LOSSES column.
 Why did they happen?
 What did you do wrong?
 What could you have done better?
 What can you learn from them?